 3. Use spaced repetition & practice testing: There are definitely tricks for making stronger images (eg, I shoot for ≤3 images per locus), but fading images are an inevitable problem to some extent.
 No matter how great my images are, I generally find myself having to review the information a few times.
 To do this, I use spaced repetition via Anki, a flashcard-based spaced repetition software (SRS).
-I write concise descriptions of my mnemonics into a "mnemonics" field on the SRS flashcards (I'd estimate about 1/4 of all my cards have associated mnemonics).
+I write concise descriptions of my mnemonics into a "mnemonics" field on the SRS flashcards (again, I'd estimate about 1/4 of all my cards have associated mnemonics).
 After about 2-3 active reviews, the info tends to stick well.
 The cognitive psychology literature is clear that spaced repetition is a key component of building lasting retention.
 Learning research is also clear that active, effortful recall of material is always best for long-term retention (ie, don't just passively reread through Anki flashcards; actively trying to answer the question yourself is critical for lasting recall).
 I may do targeted rereading when I've failed to recall a particular fact, but I try not to simply reread blindly.
 I also work in as many vignette-based practice questions (from Qbanks like UWorld, etc.) as I can.
 There's no substitute for that.
 You have to practice how you perform, and for medicine, the important exams (USMLEs) are all vignette-based.
 Proper question interpretation is often as important as knowledge.
 I devote the bulk of my overall study time to these vignette-based Qbanks (~4:1 Qbank:Anki once I've made an initial pass through the material).
 I generally make flashcards for high-yield material I've missed doing practice questions.
 While daily reviews aren't always fun, I believe an optimal learning strategy contains not just book learning/review, not just practical experience, but a mix of the two.
 If I had to choose between mnemonics and spaced repetition/practice testing, I'd choose spaced repetition/practice testing every time.
 But that's the beautiful thing—you don't have to pick.
 Use them synergistically, and as several studies show, their combined benefits are all the greater.